pdcp1/aiid/README.md

 ## AIID Engineering Process

-The AI Incident Database is an open source project inviting contributions from the global community.
+The Deepfake Incident Database is an open source project inviting contributions from the global community.
 Anyone with code changes that advance the change thesis of making the world better in the future by remembering the negative outcomes of the past are welcome to submit pull requests.
 To ensure that submitted changes are likely to be accepted, we recommend becoming familiar with the manner in which we organize our work items and open an issue on GitHub.

 The process of completing work through GitHub issues at the highest level is:
 Create Issue -> Assign Issue -> Review and Publish